GaloisInc/ivory/ivory-tutorial/tutorial.md

 Make sure to update the `ivoryMain` function to include an initializer for the `potions` label.

-Next, let's implement a function to consume one potion, adding back 25 points of MP to the character, and consuming one potion.
-For a change, let's use Ivory's concrete syntax, defining it within the same block as the `Character` struct definition.
+Next, let's implement a function to consume one potion and add back 25 points of magic points to the character.
+We will use Ivory's concrete syntax, defining it within the same block as the `Character` struct definition.

 ```haskell